 Call-to-Action (CTA) - A button or image a prospect clicks on to take the action you want them to take.

 The goal of every inbound marketing campaign is to produce leads.
 The leads that convert on your site are then added to your CRM so you can track them.

-In the HubSpot CRM, the lifecycle stage refers to where the prospect is in the sales process, from a new lead to a closed client.
-This contact property contains the following stages:
+Lifecycle Stage - In the HubSpot CRM, the lifecycle stage refers to where the prospect is in the sales process, from a new lead to a closed client.
+This contact property contains the following eight stages:

-Contacts who have engaged with your business’ marketing efforts, but are still not ready to have a call with your sales rep.
+Marketing Qualified Lead - Contacts who have engaged with your business's marketing efforts, but are still not ready to have a call with your sales rep.

-Your lead status property describes the stages within your sales qualified lead lifecycle stage.
+Lead Status - Your lead status property describes the stages within your sales qualified lead lifecycle stage.
 This CRM property helps you to prioritize your outreach by knowing the sales activities for these leads.
 These fields are customizable in HubSpot, and can be updated to match the activities your sales team regularly uses.

 HubSpot’s default lead status options are:

-- Open Deal: Leads that have interest in buying your product or service.
+Open Deal - Leads that have an interest in buying your product or service.

 Are you doing research for your own inbound marketing campaign or HubSpot CRM implementation?
 Book a 20-minute audit so we can uncover what you’re doing well, what you’re not doing well, and how to optimize your efforts.